idris-industry/ikan/README.md

 # ikan : package manager for idris,in idris

-packages will be hosted here:https://github.com/orgs/idris-packages/ ,  please email me if you would like to help manage the packages.Basically,the packages this org forked would be available to ikan.
+packages will be hosted here: https://github.com/orgs/idris-packages/ , please email me if you would like to help manage the packages.
+Basically, the packages this org forked would be available to ikan.

-The user api is mainly monadic, using free monads ,which easily allows multiple kind of analysis and interpretation.
+The user api is mainly monadic, using free monads, which easily allows multiple kinds of analysis and interpretation.

 General discuss about idris package manager is here